Meet the team

 Head of Wellbeing

-Meet Ted, who holds the esteemed position of Head of Wellbeing in our workplace, bringing joy and comfort to all employees.
+Meet Ted, who holds the esteemed position of Head of Wellbeing in our workplace, bringing a smile to all employees.

 Stay up to date and elevate your knowledge with our monthly newsletter, Bright Thoughts.